The Last Five Years: Broadway (2025)

 A production opened on Broadway at the Hudson Theatre in early 2025, starring Nick Jonas as Jamie and Adrienne Warren as Cathy, with Whitney White directing and Jeff and Rick Kuperman choreographing.
 The limited run began in previews on March 18, 2025, before opening on April 6.
 The orchestrations for the production were expanded with more strings and a drummer/percussionist added.

 Reviews were mixed to negative, with most critics praising Warren but criticizing Jonas's performance and White's direction.
 Jesse Green at The New York Times called Warren "resplendent" and Jonas "underpowered", writing, "the structure (along with the balance) has been compromised.
 The production ... muddies the show’s temporal ironies and flattens its emotional topography".
 Johnny Oleksinski for New York Post commented: "Audiences always deserve clarity, but The Last Five Years must be especially well-defined in its staging and performances, since the weird structure is jarring to the uninitiated".
 The production received a Drama League Award nomination for Outstanding Revival of a Musical, while Jonas and Warren each receiving nominations for Outstanding Performance.
 The production closed on June 22, 2025, after 19 previews and 89 regular performances.

+25th Anniversary Concert Tour (2026)

+Ben Platt and Rachel Zegler starred in the 25th anniversary concert production of the show in various performances from March 24 to April 7, 2026, directed and conducted by Jason Robert Brown at the London Palladium, Hollywood Bowl, and Radio City Music Hall.